 For that you need to do the following:

 - Go to Start menu and search for the control panel.
-Once you’re in control panel look for the driver’s name.
+Then go to the Uninstall Program and look for the driver’s name.

 - After you have found it, uninstall it.
 It would take a while but it will be okay.